by Victor Sesma

 Easter is a good time to visit Alicante as it doesn’t get as busy as in summer but the vibe is already summery.

 Easter dates change every year and it is based on astronomy.
 Easter Sunday is the first Sunday right after the first astronomic full moon on the March equinox (when days start to be longer in the northern hemisphere than in the south).
+Exactly 40 days after Carnival ends and marks the beginning of Lent.

 The Spanish commemorate the Passion of Jesus Christ -the period and events that happened before Jesus’ death- so the important dates to annotate are from Palm Sunday to Resurrection Sunday -the time when most of the events in Alicante will happen-.